caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 // "conn" is out of scope and has been disposed

 // "Simple" style - C# 8 and newer.
-This variable's scope will be the same as a normal declaration. using IDbConnection conn8 = GetOpenDatabaseConnection();
+This variable's scope will be the same as a normal declaration.  conn8 will be disposed when it goes out of scope. using IDbConnection conn8 = GetOpenDatabaseConnection();
 ```

-The "simple style" is equivalent to a block using statement whose block is the final block of code inside its enclosing method, which is a very common use case if your code is divided into suitably-sized methods.
+The "simple style" is equivalent to a block using statement in a method with no further statements after the end of the block, which is a very common use case if your code is divided into suitably-sized methods.

 The important thing here is that the `conn` variable is declared and instantiated at the start of the block&mdash;we have hidden the details of how to open our connection behind a method, for the purposes of this example.
 The connection can then be used as long as the variable remains in scope.
 When the declared variable falls out of scope, `conn.Dispose()` is *automatically* called for us, through boilerplate code inserted into our CIL by the compiler.
 Essentially, the above code is functionally equivalent to: